Same Sex, Same Issues

 For example, financial problems are the main problem area for many couples.
 When you are dealing with your partner’s high roller inclinations or your stingy spending habits, you need to work with a common respect and face these problems as a team, rather than one against the other.
 That is the key to overcoming those financial challenges and demonstrating commitment.

-Like any couple going through issues — especially when it relates to commitment, trust, honesty and respect — seeking outside help can make a huge difference.
-A therapist who supports you and understands the issues and concerns around your relationship can help you with strategies to improve communication, strengthen trust and build honesty.
+Like any couple going through issues, especially those related to commitment, trust, honesty, and respect, seeking outside help can make a significant difference.
+A therapist who supports you and understands the issues and concerns surrounding your relationship can help you develop strategies to improve communication, strengthen trust, and foster honesty.
 Feeling supported in therapy is a big factor in whether or not your work is successful.
 Which is why having a therapist who understands same sex relationships is essential to working through your individual and relational issues.
 You should not feel judged or like you can’t be honest in therapy.
-Therapy should be your safe place, a place where you come to open up.
+Therapy should be your safe space, a place where you can open up.